Sample Funeral Program

 • Titles of songs played and/or sung

-If the deceased person is having a religious funeral, there are other elements that can be included in the program:
+If the deceased person is having a religious funeral, other elements can be included in the program:

 • Scripture, Gospel or Bible citations: State the reference and the person who is reading it